Witnessing quantum memory in non-Markovian processes

+Most models of open quantum systems with memory regard the process as a dynamical map which maps the system from one time-step to the other~\cite{Piilo08, Wolf2008, Breuer09, Rivas10, Hou11, Chruscinski14, Rivas2014,Breuer16, LI20181,Vega:2017aa}.
+Within this approach, many models of processes with classical memory have been developed~\cite{Shapiro1987, Caves1987, wiseman1993, budini2001, Zhou2010, BORDONE2012, Bodor2013, Xu2013, Vacchini2013, Budini2018}.
+However, dynamical maps study only two-time correlations (time of input and output of the map) and multi-time-correlations cannot be fully captured. {Furthermore, dynamical maps are in general ill-defined in the presence of initial system-environment correlations \cite{Shaji2005, Pechukas1994, Stelmachovic2001, Schmid2019}, although such correlations can be responsible for non-Markovianity.}

-Here, we give a rigorous definition of processes with classical memory and present a technique to detect a \emph{quantum} memory using witnesses---a set of measurements that verify the property without the need of full tomography.
-We use the process matrix formalism~\cite{Oreshkov12,Oreshkov16} and in this language the process can be represented as a multipartite state.
-For a specific partition of the state into subsystems, entanglement of the state corresponds to the existence of a quantum memory.
-Therefore, given a process we can employ all the known techniques that verify entanglement, in order to verify that the process is non-Markovian with quantum memory.
-We use the method that involves entanglement witnesses which maps them to witnesses for quantum memory.
+Here, {we introduce a definition of quantum process with classical memory based on} an approach that captures multi-time correlations, {originally introduced by Lindblad~\cite{Lindblad:1979aa} and Accardi \textit{et al.}~\cite{Accardi82}, and recently reformulated within the comb formalism~\cite{chiribella09b} by Pollock \textit{et al.}~\cite{Pollock:2018aa}, Fig.~\ref{fig:1}.} {We} provide a technique to {efficiently} detect {the presence of} quantum memory {in a non-Markovian process,} without {requiring} full tomography.
+We use the process matrix formalism~\cite{Oreshkov12,Oreshkov16} to write the process as a multipartite state.
+For a specific partition of the state, {classical memory implies separability, while} entanglement proves quantum memory.
+Therefore, we can employ all the known techniques that verify entanglement and use them to prove non-Markovianity with quantum memory.